openmultiplayer/web/docs/scripting/functions/RemoveBuildingForPlayer.md

 :::tip

-In SA-MP 0.3.7 you can use -1 for the modelid to remove all objects within the specified radius.
+You can use **-1** for the modelid to remove all objects within the specified radius.

 :::